Skillab/intro-to-webdev-classes/Class-1.md

 ### Exercises:
 We will split into pairs, one mentor each.

-*Instructions 1* Ð can you tell what these out of order lists might be programs for?
+*Instructions 1* can you tell what these out of order lists might be programs for?
 Mentors will assist pairs.

-*Instructions 2* Ð how fully do you need to describe processes for a program?
+*Instructions 2* how fully do you need to describe processes for a program?
 Mentors will assist pairs.

-*Instructions 3* Ð how might your program go wrong? can we accommodate some errors?
+*Instructions 3* how might your program go wrong? can we accommodate some errors?
 Mentors will assist pairs.